WTA Internationaux de Strasbourg Results | Federal News Network

 Women’s Doubles

 Alexa Guarachi Mathison, Chile, and Desirae Krawczyk (1), United States, def.
-Nicole Melichar, United States, and Vivian Heisen, Germany, 6-4, 6-4.
+Zhaoxuan Yang, China, and Makoto Ninomiya, Japan, 6-2, 6-3.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.